Supercomputer predicts League One table with Huddersfield Town and Barnsley verdicts

-Leyton Orient complete the top six, with Charlton Athletic, Bolton Wanderers and Reading among those in the chasing pack.
-Barnsley’s recent struggles for points have seen the Reds fall to 11th, 10 points adrift of the play-offs.
+Cambridge United secured a 2-0 home win over Stockport County, Charlton Athletic breezed past Exeter City and Northampton Town saw off Bristol Rovers.

-Rotherham United were fancied for a promotion tilt in pre-season but it has not been plain-sailing under Steve Evans.
-The Millers currently sit 14th in the table, on just 38 points.
+There were home defeats for Lincoln City and Shrewsbury Town, who were beaten by Burton Albion and Stevenage respectively.

-Here is how the Football Web Pages supercomputer expects the final League One table to look.
+Here is how the Opta supercomputer expects the final League One table to look following the latest round of results.

 Comment Guidelines